-Keeping in mind the by now well-publicized techniques of public humiliation practised by the "Rev." Jones at the People's Temple, the six-hours-a-night discussion groups, the written confessions and evaluations, the brutal punishmentand-reward system, let's compare all this with what Eugene Kinkead described in his book Every War But One, an absorbing study of the behavior of American PWs in the Korean Conflict.
+Keeping in mind the by now well-publicized techniques of public humiliation practised by the "Rev." Jones at the People's Temple, the six-hours-a-night discussion groups, the written confessions and evaluations, the brutal punishment-and-reward system, let's compare all this with what Eugene Kinkead described in his book Every War But One, an absorbing study of the behavior of American PWs in the Korean Conflict.
 During indoctrination in the criticism group prisoners began to mutter against the objector.
-Under this pressure, the man gave in.